standardnotes/snjs/README.md

 1. `node test-server.js`
 2. Open browser to `http://localhost:9001/test/test.html`.

 Tests depend on a [syncing-server](https://github.com/standardnotes/syncing-server) instance running locally on port 3000.
-This port can be [configured](https://github.com/standardnotes/snjs/blob/004/test/lib/factory.js#L247) as neccessary.
+This port can be [configured](https://github.com/standardnotes/snjs/blob/004/test/lib/factory.js#L247) as necessary.

 _Note:_ Many tests involve registering for a new account as part of the `beforeEach` block for that test suite.
 Each account registration call takes close to 1 second, as key generation with Argon2 is tuned to take close to 1 second.
 However, this will depend on machine performance.
 If a test fails due to timeout being exceeded, please increase the timeout for that test.